accs-uaa/bering-sea-marine-invasives/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3546376.svg)](http://dx.doi.org/10.5281/zenodo.3546376)

+Data from this project, including physiological thresholds and predicted suitability for every species, are available on our [data repository](http://dx.doi.org/10.5063/F1RB72ZR).

 # Project summary
 This repository contains R scripts that predict temperature and salinity suitability for non-native species in the Bering Sea.